-Mixed into this story is both an element of medieval knightly romance (vague hellish landscape, mystical Daphne and bridge keepers granting artifacts as for a quest etc.) and a more modern US folktale, specifically the one about Billy the Kid.
+Mixed into this story is both an element of medieval knightly romance (vague hellish landscape, the name Bellona from a “city-destroying” goddess in The Iliad (ca. 700 BCE), mystical Daphne, and bridge keepers granting artifacts as for a quest etc.) and a more modern US folktale, specifically the one about Billy the Kid.
 It is not a coincidence that one issue of the local newspaper is dated to 1776; this comes naturally in a US-centric fantasy.
 There are other elements of typically literary, Ibsen-style symbolism, like the Richards family, greedy burghers unable to process social decay.
 That social decay is obviously spun off of trends at the time of writing: There is a hippie commune in Bellona, there are army deserters, and there is open reference to the Vietnam War as the source of said deserters.
 The lawlessness of Bellona is fundamentally a picture of the criminality of the USA in the era of the Pentagon Papers and temporary urban decay; a kind of allegory.

 Outside the skeleton of masturbatory self-insertion and what is required to establish symbolism and social commentary, there is very little plot, but there is a lot of tone and theme.
 The prose is painstakingly crafted and highly reflective, but not good.
 The gang members tend to speak like their equivalents in the Elvis vehicle King Creole (1958), only swearing more.
 There is a fat literary conceit in the novel’s circular structure, where Kidd (Chip) eventually becomes the author of a half-written journal he finds, and the novel’s last sentence is also its first sentence as in Finnegans Wake (1939).
 From the Joycean style of the book, the namedropping of The Female Man (1975) and the fact that Delany, like Joanna Russ, became a literary academic, I conclude that Dhalgren was conceived mainly to follow then-current trends among US literati, while processing Delany’s personal hangups.
 It is, in part, a book about writing, and the author openly interrogates almost every part of it, including the egotistical fantasy of Kidd’s success as a poet, which the character Frank points out is not credible.
 This does not explain why the book sold extremely well.

 Those who like the book usually repeat a couple of points.
 For example, on Twitter in 2019, William Gibson said “Dhalgren was arguably the first work of punk sf”, which would be interesting if true.
 It’s certainly influential and different from US science fiction up to 1975, but it is no more punk than it is science fiction.
-The punk aesthetic originated in punk rock, which was famously stripped down.
-It does not transfer to 900 pages of painfully deliberate writing about writing.
+The punk aesthetic originated in punk rock, which was famously stripped down, like the punk SF story “Don’t Laugh” (1975).
+The aesthetic does not transfer to 900 pages of painfully deliberate writing about writing.
 Dhalgren is also not political the way punk was.
 It is punk only in the sense that it deconstructs something older, mocking the wholesomeness and implicit establishmentarianism that had existed in some strains of SF writing up until the New Wave.
 As such, Dhalgren is more like 1980s anti-folk than punk.

 Some of the sex-adjacent motifs, including one scene where Kidd flirts and gets an erection while he is cleaning a child’s corpse, have the air of confessional literature rather than pornography, which would imply a deeper kind of punk honesty than the less explicit sexual fantasies of Robert E. Howard or even Heinlein’s contemporary adult-facing work.
 I see some value in extreme honesty, but it is dull and incompatible with the aforementioned wish fulfillment.
 There is some historical importance in the prominent mere inclusion of non-cishet sexualities without moral condemnation, which is functionally unrelated to the grotesquerie.

-There are holographic projectors in it, which seems to be the only reason—aside from Delany’s bibliography—why the novel is commonly classified as science fiction, but the projectors are effectively irrelevant to the plot.
+The only reason—aside from Delany’s bibliography—why the novel is commonly classified as science fiction seems to be some holographic projectors, effectively irrelevant to the plot.
 Dhalgren is primarily a work of fabulism.
 The misclassification of it as science fiction implies a kind of deconstruction separate from the addition of smut and LGBT motifs: The removal of the extrapolation and logic associated with SF in previous decades.
 Compare the novel’s “Daphne bit”, where a woman simply turns into a tree and there are no consequences, to the contemporary “Standing Woman” (1974), where people are deliberately and systematically turned into trees by a corrupt government with the technology to do so, and where this has consequences.
 Philip K. Dick, who had schizophrenic ideas similar to Delany’s and incorporated them into his fiction, at least preferred the latter mode and did not like Dhalgren.
 I’m with Dick on this.

 The larger question of what is going on elsewhere in the USA is similarly not to be solved.
 Even the smaller, less important questions of Kidd’s (full) name, William Dhalgren’s identity, Mr. Richards’s job, the Godot-like Calkins etc. are dropped on the floor, never to be tied up in a bow for the reader.
 This might be a kind of prank or “stunt art”, scoffing at the idea of a contract with the reader.
-You might see it as a witty comment on illusionism or unrealistically “easy answers” in an unfair world, but it’s done without even that much purpose.
+You might see it as a witty comment on illusionism, unrealistically “easy answers” or closure in an unfair and unfinished world, but it’s done without even that much purpose.

 I don’t think Delany was trolling.
 I think that he wrote the book as a narcissistic exercise in extended anti-lyrical prose poetry, and there are faint glimmers of interest in that.
 It’s genuinely resonant with the state of the USA at the time, albeit in cynical caricature, wallowing in angst, pessimism and self-importance.
 As the non-realist bestseller of its day, it corresponds loosely to Stranger in a Strange Land (1961) and therefore has its place in history.
 At a third of its length it would probably have been worth reading.